– Editing is a fine art. You want to choose someone with skill.

 – A good editor is un-biased.

 Settling for one, two, or three of the above characteristics is a compromise and it’s just not worth it.
 Your writing is a valuable piece of you.
 You’ve spent a lot of time on your project and this translates into an investment.
+Make the final step worthy of what you’ve already put in.

-Good editors also want to know you.
+Editors also want to know you.
 It is important for them to see if the relationship will work as well.
 They also have an investment in time, and it won’t be taken lightly if they are truly looking after your best interest.